Apply for Master Media & Business

 - Language test results.
 Preferably an IELTS academic or TOEFL test.

 If not yet obtained, we will consider your application anyhow.
 However, any offer made to you will be conditional.
 Please plan your test as soon as possible.
-We need the results ultimately by 10 August.

 - Curriculum vitae in English.